 Oral medications travel through your bloodstream and are able to kill the microorganisms underneath the hard nail tissue.
 This can reach fungi topical medications cannot, but it takes several months and some patients report having side effects.
 For most people, though, oral medication is an option that works quite well.

 Laser therapy uses concentrated, intense light beams to eliminate the fungus at the source, without damaging the surrounding tissue.
-The laser beam passes through the toenail and
+The laser beam passes through the toenail and penetrates the fungus below.

 How the Fungal Infection Develops and Symptoms to Know